LambdaTest/documentation/docs/team-management.md

 In this case, any of the user can see all test results.

 ### Scenario 2: Teams are Created
-If you have created a team then only the members of that particular team and any user who is not associated with any team can see the test results for that team.
+If you create a team, only members of that team and users who are not part of any team can see the test results for that team.
+Additionally, team members can view their own team's tests as well as the tests run by users who are not associated with any team.

 - #### Users are in Different Teams
   Suppose if you have created two teams, each having five users, then neither can see each other's team's test results.